rtis-training/rtis-training.github.io/r4ssp.md

 Optional unit - Using version control with R (TBD)

-During the sessions assistance for your own code projects can also be saught.
+During the sessions assistance for your own code projects can also be sought.